BBC New Year's Eve specials: Hogmanay specials

 In 1953, the BBC began to network Hogmanay-themed specials from BBC Scotland as its New Year's Eve programme, beginning with that year's Hogmanay Party presented by comedian Jimmy Logan and singer Kenneth McKellar from Glasgow, and later The White Heather Club.
 The duo quickly became synonymous with New Year's Eve programmes on the BBC, with Andy Stewart and Moira Anderson also becoming noted fixtures.
 The specials (as well as competitors established by ITV) were divisive among critics, who felt that they perpetuated a stereotypical portrayal of Scottish culture, and questioned the relevancy of making a distinctly Scottish celebration the forefront of networked New Year's Eve programming.
 Comedy historian Graham McCann noted that most of these Hogmanay-centric specials were likely intended to help the BBC meet quotas for networked programming produced outside of London.

 By the 1980s, the specials were being presented from increasingly downmarket venues (such as local hotels), and often featured drunk, rowdy audiences, and comedy acts whose material relied on regional in-jokes and jokes at the expense of the other Home Nations.
 The Hogmanay format was retooled for the 1985 special—the Tom O'Connor-presented Live into 85—which was broadcast from the Gleneagles Hotel, and attempted to feature guests and performers with a broader appeal to English viewers.
 However, the special was met with multiple setbacks; budgetary issues only allowed them to book two English performers—pop band Bucks Fizz and Name That Tune singer Maggie Moone—with the remainder of the lineup largely consisting of Scottish talent.
 Bucks Fizz were then replaced by Modern Romance when the band's members were injured in a tour bus crash in mid-December.
 An audience of rowdy revellers proved to be disruptive to the production, with reports of one audience member who sexually harassed Moone, and the special featured guest appearances by a visibly drunk John Grieve and a stricken Chic Murray.

 The special was widely panned by critics and viewers, resulting in the BBC replacing the Hogmanay specials (subsequently relegated to regional opt-outs on BBC 1 Scotland) with other formats, including a New Year's Eve episode of EastEnders, specials featuring BBC Radio personalities such as Terry Wogan, and comedic year-in-review specials presented by Clive James, and later Angus Deayton.

 A BBC Scotland-produced New Year's special would briefly return for 1998–99, with its current Hogmanay Live format being retooled for national broadcast as New Year Live.
-The special was presented from Edinburgh by Fred MacAulay and Carol Smillie, and featured a performance by Duran Duran.
+The special was co-presented from Edinburgh by Carol Smillie of Changing Rooms and comedian Fred MacAulay, and featured a performance by Duran Duran.
 The broadcast was largely panned by critics, who commented upon MacAulay and Smillie's hosting (including MacAulay making several off-colour jokes about Smillie's Rear of the Year award), its performances and comedy sketches, and considering the special to have been a diluted, anglicised take on Hogmanay.